 Midland College offers modern residence halls and family housing that provide an atmosphere for academic success and appropriate social activities for full-time students (enrolled in 12 or more semester credit hours).
 Students living in college housing are expected to behave responsibly, promote respect for the rights of others, follow all rules and regulations, support appropriate study opportunities, and enjoy a positive college experience.
 A full-time manager lives in each of the residence halls and a part-time manager lives in family housing, providing supervision and direction for students.
 Managers are responsible for the daily operation of housing, and they provide assistance to students in dealing with academic and personal issues.

-For more information, please visit the Residence Halls website.
+For more information, please visit Living on Campus.

 Emergency Text Notification